 The complete ingredient list with measurements can be found in the recipe card below.

 - Chocolate: This is the main flavor, so use one you would happily eat on its own.
 Dark chocolate (70% and up) keeps the sugar down and balances the sweetness, while milk chocolate makes them sweeter and more kid-friendly.
 For dairy-free or vegan, use a dairy-free chocolate.
-Most dark chocolate already is, but it is worth checking the label.

 - High protein crisps: The star of the show, and where the protein comes from.
 Pea or soy protein crisps both work well.
 If you are avoiding soy, go for pea.
 If you need these gluten-free, check the packet, as some brands are certified gluten-free and some are not.